Judge upholds Gov. Baker’s vaping ban after state health officials report 2nd death

-BOSTON (WHDH) - A judge moved to uphold Governor Charlie Baker’s emergency ban on vaping Wednesday.
-The ruling coming just hours after health officials announced a second Massachusetts resident has died from a vaping-associated lung injury.
+BOSTON (WHDH) – A judge moved to uphold Governor Charlie Baker’s emergency ban on vaping Wednesday — a ruling that came just hours after health officials announced a second Massachusetts resident has died from a vaping-associated lung injury.

 Vape retailers filed a complaint with a Suffolk Superior Court judge asking for an emergency order for a “show cause” hearing in an attempt to delay or end the ban entirely.
-However, the judge denied the request as news that a woman in her 40s from Middlesex County who vaped nicotine, has died as a result.
+However, the judge denied the request as news that a woman in her 40s from Middlesex County has died as a result of vaping nicotine.

-According to the Massachusetts Department of Public Health, she is among more than 200 suspected vaping-associated lung injury patients that have been reported to the department since September, when Massachusetts began requiring clinicians to immediately report any unexplained lung injury in a patient with a history of vaping.
+According to the Massachusetts Department of Public Health, the woman is among more than 200 suspected vaping-associated lung injury patients that have been reported to the department since September, when Massachusetts began requiring clinicians to immediately report any unexplained lung injury in a patient with a history of vaping.

 “Our hearts obviously go out to the friends and family of the woman who died,” Baker said.
 “This is exactly why we felt it was important to move pretty aggressively on this issue several weeks ago.”

-Earlier this month, DPH reported the state’s first death from a vaping-associated lung injury, a woman in her 60s from Hampshire County who also vaped nicotine.
+Earlier this month, the DPH reported the state’s first death from a vaping-associated lung injury, a woman in her 60s from Hampshire County, who also vaped nicotine.

 “I am deeply saddened to learn about the death of a second patient from this lung injury,’’ said Public Health Commissioner Monica Bharel, MD, MPH.
 “While we continue to work with our federal partners to investigate the cause of these vaping-associated lung injuries, we cannot at this time attribute a single substance or product to this outbreak of illness.”